-Shenton House provides students with a number of areas in which to study.
-The main study area is on the ground floor, room G.12, next to the computer room.
-There are additional rooms for students to book for tutoring and quiet study which includes rooms in the Fairway building and the library in Shenton House.
+Bilya Marlee provides students with a number of areas in which to study.
+The main study area is on the upper ground floor for undergraduates and level 2 for post-graduates.
+There are additional rooms for students to book for tutoring and quiet study which includes meeting rooms and the library in Bilya Marlee.

 The Reid Library (Humanities and Social Sciences) has two carrels, Rooms 228 and 229, allocated to the School of Indigenous Studies.
 To use these rooms, see staff at the Loans Desk in the Reid Library.
 There are also plenty of group study areas that can be booked in all the libraries on campus.

-You will need to log in with your Pheme password to use the computers at Shenton House or Fairway building each time you want to access the web or use email.
+You will need to log in with your Pheme password to use the computers at Bilya Marlee each time you want to access the web or use email.

-Each student has a quota for web usage and printing so it is very important to also log out when you have finished working on the computers as other students could be using your quota.
+Each student has a quota for printing so it is very important to also log out when you have finished working on the computers as other students could be using your quota.

 Viewing of non-course material and sites is strictly prohibited.
 Internet usage is monitored, and action may be taken and internet use restricted if anyone is caught viewing such sites.

-For any computer-related problems please see the School receptionist or see one of the staff at SIS Student Services or call IT support on x1515.
+For any computer-related problems please see one of the SIS Student Services staff or call IT support on x1234.

-To use the photocopier, simply enter your student number and press enter.
+To use the photocopier, simply swipe your student card.
 All students have the same quota for usage each semester.
-Should your quota run out please see the School receptionist to reset your quota at the cost of a ream of paper/$5.
-If you have any problems with the photocopier please see the School receptionist.
+Should your quota run out please see the School admin staff to reset your quota.
+If you have any problems with the photocopier please see the School admin officer.

-Shenton House is open to students from 7.30am - 5.30pm Monday to Friday; access outside these hours is via swipe/using student ID card.
-Students have access to the study room G.12 and the computer room after hours.
+Bilya Marlee is open to students from 7.30am - 5.30pm Monday to Friday; access outside these hours is via swipe/using student ID card.
+Students have access to the building after hours.
 For students' security and safety it is imperative that all doors to the building are kept locked after hours.

-Room G.02 is the common room for both staff and students is located on the lower ground near the kitchen.
+The common room for both staff and students is located on the lower ground near the kitchen.
 It is a place where anyone can come to take time out of their schedule of work or study and relax.
 It's a good place to catch up with other students as well as staff at anytime.

 Throughout the year, the common room is also used for various functions and meetings, and some students also find it useful to study in, although it is a common room to relax and therefore it cannot be booked as a quiet tute or study room.

-Staff and students at Shenton House have access to full kitchen facilities.
-Located at the rear of Shenton House, the kitchen has a large fridge, microwave, dishwasher, toaster, pie warmer and a kettle/urn.
+Staff and students at Bilya Marlee have access to full kitchen facilities.
+Located at the lower ground, the kitchen has a large fridge/freezer, microwave, dishwasher, toaster and a kettle/urn.
 There is a kitchenette on each level with most of these facilities.